stmork/kvm-hostcreator/README.md

 as the second parameter and the _DISTR_ variable as the third parameter.

 ## Installing GRUB
-The final stage installs the Linux kernel an configures GRUB.
+The final stage installs the Linux kernel and configures GRUB.
 The script _/root/bin/grub-debian.sh_ or _/root/bin/grub-ubuntu.sh_ respectively is called chrooted inside the VM for this purpose.